| Ruth Linhart | Japanology | Biography project Imai Yasuko| Photographs | german version |

 See also:

-record of Imai Yasuko
+Life record of Imai

 Imai Yasuko: Vor dem Tagesanbruch für Frauen

-| Ruth Linhart | Japanology | Biography project Imai Yasuko| Photographs | Email: ruth.linhart@chello.at |
+Ruth Linhart | Japanology | Biography project Imai Yasuko | Email: ruth.linhart@chello.at |